Ezekiel 5

 - Matthew 11:21-24it shall be more tolerable for Tyre and Sidon at the day of judgment, than for you... more tolerable for the land of Sodom... than for thee.The same measure as verse 9 - the places given the most are judged the most strictly when they refuse it.

-- Amos 3:2You only have I known of all the families of the earth: therefore I will punish you for all your iniquities.The logic of verses 6-8 in a single line - chosen nearness is the reason for, not a shield against, judgment.
+- Amos 3:2You only have I known of all the families of the earth: therefore I will punish you for all your iniquities.The logic of verses 6-8 in a single line - chosen nearness is the very reason for the heavier judgment.

 - Isaiah 42:6I the LORD have called thee in righteousness... and give thee for a covenant of the people, for a light of the Gentiles.What Jerusalem set in the midst of the nations (v.
 5) was meant to be - a light for the watching world to see by.